LIFT Open Market

 How does the scheme work?

 The Scottish Government contributes between 10% and 40% towards the price of a home you have chosen on the open market.
-For example, if you find a home for £100,000 and can afford to contribute £70,000 (through mortgage and deposit) as your share, the Scottish Government could provide the remaining 30% (£30,000).
+For example, if you find a home for £100,000 and can afford to contribute £70,000 (through mortgage and deposit), the Scottish Government could provide the remaining 30% (£30,000).
 When the property is sold, 30% of the sale price would be returned to the Scottish Government.

 In most areas you can increase your equity share to 100% over time if you choose to do so.

 The Scottish Government’s contribution depends on the amount of mortgage you can get compared to the value of the property that meets your needs.
-Size and price thresholds apply.
+Price thresholds apply.
+The maximum you can pay for a property is the threshold figure, or valuation figure, whichever is the lowest.

 Who is eligible?